ThomasWaldmann/moin-storage-ng/README.txt

 Already implemented key/value storages:

 * fs (stores into filesystem)
+* sqlite (stores into sqlite3 table, single db file in the filesystem)
 * memory (stores into RAM, non-persistent!)

 Likely one can also use many other existing k/v stores with very little code.